By Stacey Faris, Army Spouse

-Good reviews will help to build a book of business.
+Good reviews will help to build a business.
 Bad reviews, could lead to termination of contracts and loss of future potential business.

 Most importantly it starts to put some of the control back with the service member and their family.
 The control we so desperately deserve.

-To start the process of downloading your Mover’s Notice today, please visit PCSgrades and register for your free account.
-From there you can download the Mover’s Notice (and instructions for use) to hand your moving team when they show up at your door to help your family transport your household goods to your next duty station.
+To start the process of downloading your Mover’s Notice today, visit PCSgrades and register for your free account.
+From there you can download the Mover’s Notice (and instructions for use) to hand your next moving team.

 Stacey Faris is an Army spouse and is a mom to two amazing kiddos ages 6 and 4.
 She’s the owner of a crazy, busy life but wouldn’t change anything – maybe because she doesn’t have time!